xfsctl(3) — Linux manual page

 XFS_IOC_UNRESVSP64

 This command is used to free space from a file.
-A range
+A range of

-type xfs_flock64_t in the final argument.
-Partial
+xfs_flock64_t in the final argument.
+Partial filesystem

-are removed from the file.
+from the file.
 The file size does not change.

 XFS_IOC_ZERO_RANGE